unspace/un-calendar/README.md

 ### Features

 - Shows a month with _n_ selected days, _n_ disabled days
-- Also show the previous month and future month
+- Can also show the previous month and future month
-- Let the user move forward and backwards
+- Lets the user move forward and backwards
-- Let the user go to the current month
+- Lets the user go to the current month
-- Send an event when the user selects a day
+- Sends an action when the user clicks a day
-- Disable moving past the current month into the future or past
+- Ability to disable moving past the current month into the future or past
-- Disable user-controls in general
+- Ability disable user-controls in general
 - Renders quickly

 ### Using It